driskell/log-courier/docs/Configuration.md

 ### `"log level"`

 *String.
 Optional.
-Default: "info"
+Default: "info".
 Available values: "critical", "error", "warning", "notice", "info", "debug"*

-The maximum level of detailed logs to produce.
+The maximum level of detail to produce in Log Courier's internal log.

 ### `"log stdout"`

 *Boolean.
 Optional.
 Default: true*

-Whether or not to enable sending of Log Courier's internal log messages to the console (stdout).
+Enables sending of Log Courier's internal log to the console (stdout).
 May be used in conjunction with `"log syslog"` and `"log file"`.

 ### `"log syslog"`

 *Boolean.
 Optional.
 Default: false*

-Whether or not to enable sending of Log Courier's internal log messages to syslog.
+Enables sending of Log Courier's internal log to syslog.
 May be used in conjunction with `"log stdout"` and `"log file"`.

 *This option is ignored by Windows builds.*